-In Dead Cold Brew, the sixteenth book in Cleo Coyle’s Coffeehouse Mysteries series, Clare Cosi is confronted by a mystery that mixes jewel theft, murder, and coffee — and which has its roots in a sixty-year old tragedy.
+In Dead Cold Brew, the sixteenth book in Cleo Coyle’s Coffeehouse Mystery series, Clare Cosi is confronted by a mystery that mixes jewel theft, murder, and coffee—and which has its roots in a sixty-year old tragedy.

 Clare has returned to New York City from Washington, D.C. (the setting of the previous book in the series, Dead to the Last Drop).
 She is again managing the historic Village Blend coffeehouse in Greenwich Village and living upstairs from the shop.